TheCarsonWest/nerd-emoji/apush/ids/u4/Habaes Corpus(civil war).md

 * **Expansion of Presidential Power:**  The suspension of habeas corpus during the Civil War significantly expanded the power of the presidency in times of crisis, setting a precedent for future presidents to act unilaterally in times of national emergency.
 * **Challenge to Civil Liberties:** The suspension of habeas corpus raised concerns about the government's ability to restrict individual liberties, particularly during times of conflict.
 * **Legal Debate:** The suspension of habeas corpus led to a major legal debate about the balance of power between the executive and judicial branches, as well as the protection of individual rights during wartime.
-* **Post-War Legacy:** The Civil War suspension of habeas corpus continued to be a subject of debate in subsequent legal cases and acts of Congress, contributing to the ongoing discussion of the relationship between national security and civil liberties in the United States.
+* **Post-War Legacy:** The Civil War suspension of habeas corpus continued to be a subject of debate in subsequent legal cases and acts of Congress, contributing to the ongoing discussion of the relationship between national security and civil liberties in the [[United States]].

 # [[IDS Unit 4]]